OpenEvalProject/evals/manuscripts/elife-88251/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/88251/elife-88251-fig4-v1.jpg)

-**Figure 4.:** A) and societal (B) interest for Arthopoda, Chordata, and Tracheophyta.Forest plots summarize the estimated parameters based on negative binomial generalized linear mixed models (Equation 2).
+**Figure 4.:** Forest plots summarize the estimated parameters based on negative binomial generalized linear mixed models (Equation 2).
 Baseline levels for multilevel factor variables are: Domain (Multiple) and IUCN (Unknown).
 Error bars mark 95% confidence intervals.
 Variance explained is reported as marginal R2, that is, those explained by fixed factors.
 Asterisks (*) mark significant effects (α = 0.01).
 Estimated regression parameters and p-values are provided in Supplementary file 1b (A) and Supplementary file 1c (B).

 Species with a common name also attracted more scientific and popular interest, matching previous studies (e.g., Vardi et al., 2021).
 This result should be interpreted with caution, however, because we considered only whether a species possesses an English common name.
 While we recognize the limitations of this approach, English was selected due to the lack of a comprehensive list of common species names in multiple languages, and because most species that are relevant in other cultural and language settings are also likely to have been attributed English common names as part of legislative, scientific, and other societal processes.
 It must also be noted that this variable entails some circularity, given that humans tend to assign common names to popular species and/or those that are relevant to humans in some way.
 For example, a recent study showed that across nine local villages in Mozambique, species perceived as dangerous were more likely to have a local name (Farooq et al., 2021).
 Interestingly, this speaks about the possible existence of specific interactions among different cultural traits and cultural settings which our results do not capture and could be further explored with targeted studies.